Zhando7/ar-app/README.md

 # ar-app
-It will be an augumented reality web app to "Independence day of Kazakhstan"
+It will be an augmented reality web app to "Independence day of Kazakhstan"